CANBUS-9740/Offseason-2024/README.md

 Create a command to rotate the motors based on the `XboxController`.
 Use axes and not buttons.
 So moving the Y axis up, rotates the motors.

-For the code to be finished:
-- [ ] make sure you have
-  - [ ] a way to rotate the motors based on PercentVBus
-  - [ ] a way to stop the motor rotation
-  - [ ] a way to access velocity of each motor (methods)
-  - [ ] prints of all sensor information to the dashboard
-  - [ ] your command uses an `XboxController` axis to rotate the motors (the choice of axis is yours).
-- [ ] run the command and test system motion
-  - [ ] make sure the motors all rotate outwards from the system at differing speeds depending on the `XboxController` state.
-- [ ] test sensor values
-  - [ ] make sure all the encoders show expected velocity measurements
-  - [ ] values should be rather similar
-  - [ ] test for different speeds
-  - [ ] velocities for the different motors should be similar to each other
-- [ ] try inserting a note and rotate the motors to shoot it
-  - [ ] note the affect the note has on the speed of the motors
-  - [ ] try different speeds and see how far you can shoot the note
-    - [ ] list in a comment in you code the maximum distance and minimum distance you managed to acheive
-  - [ ] test and note the lowest speed at which a note will be fired and how far it reaches
-  - [ ] test and note the maximum speed of the motors and how stable the system is when running it these speeds.
-- [ ] final result
-  - [ ] remove axis-based `XboxController` command
-  - [ ] create a command to rotate all motors at a constant speed.
-Bind this to the `X` button, so that while it is held the commands run
-    - determine the speed yourself, based on testing.
-Find a speed which is capable of firing the notes quickly and 1-2 meters away, but not damage them.
-  - [ ] accurate information from the sensors is displayed on the shuffleboard
-    - Velocity from each NEO encoder
+Guidelines:
+- Subsystem creation
+  - Define all motor controllers and sensors used in the system
+  - Construct these components in the constructor
+  - Remember to configure the controller properly
+    - at the very least reset to factory default
+  - You will need to have the following set of method
+    - a way to rotate the motor based on PercentVBus
+      - you should have constant speeds for rotation
+    - a way to stop the motor rotation
+    - a way to access velocity information for each information
+    - avoid using follow here, to allow independent control for each controller in later phases
+  - Remember to add print of sensors information to the dashboard
+- Create Command
+  - You'll need a command to run your system with an xbox controller.
+  - Create a command and attach it to buttons.
+At the very least: one button needs to shoot out.
+  - Configure it so that holding the buttons is required.
+This eliminates our need for a `isFinished` for the moment
+- Testing
+  - Make sure the system moves as expected in both speed and direction
+    - due to the configuration of the system, two motors will be inverted
+  - Make sure all the encoders show expected velocity measurements
+    - The speeds should be similar between the motors, but not exactly the same
+  - Try running the motors at different velocities
+    - Insert a note and look at the ranges for shooting depending on the speed of the motor
+    - Select an initial constant speed to use for testing for now
+    - Check the minimum speed for the shooter to shoot at all (note this in code comments)
+    - Make sure all motors are relatively rotating at the same speeds

+Requirements:
+- Finished Subsystem code
+  - Rotate out capability with PercentVBus and stop
+    - use a constant speed for out for now
+  - Methods to access sensor information
+    - Velocity for each motor
+  - Dashboard prints of sensor information
+  - Accurate sensor information
+- Command
+  - A command to rotate the shooter out
+    - the commands should not finish
+- Robot code
+  - Code in robot class that creates the system and runs the commnad
+    - attach command to button such that: holding `X` shoots out

 #### Arm